zanbaldwin/dotfiles/README.md

 > This project makes no promises regarding backwards-compatibility.
 There are no
 > stable releases.
 Things will break simply because I thought I would try
 > something different.

-If not using Fedora, then read through the toolbox scripts and figure this shit out yourself.
-User configuration has been written to at least try to work well on macOS, but there are no guarantees.